Electronic engineering: Project engineering

 For most engineers not involved at the cutting edge of system design and development, technical work accounts for only a fraction of the work they do.
 A lot of time is also spent on tasks such as discussing proposals with clients, preparing budgets and determining project schedules.
 Many senior engineers manage a team of technicians or other engineers and for this reason, project management skills are important.
 Most engineering projects involve some form of documentation and strong written communication skills are therefore very important.

 The workplaces of electronics engineers are just as varied as the types of work they do.
 Electronics engineers may be found in the pristine laboratory environment of a fabrication plant, the offices of a consulting firm or in a research laboratory.
 During their working life, electronics engineers may find themselves supervising a wide range of individuals including scientists, electricians, programmers, and other engineers.

 Obsolescence of technical skills is a serious concern for electronics engineers.
 Membership and participation in technical societies, regular reviews of periodicals in the field, and a habit of continued learning are therefore essential to maintaining proficiency, which is even more crucial in the field of consumer electronics products.

+Technical Skills

+Technical skills such as knowledge of circuit design and testing circuits are incorporated in software such as LTSpice and Eagle.
+LTSpice is used for simulating and examining electronic circuits.
+Eagle is used to view and design printed circuit boards.